ysato/Ysato.Catalyst/README.md

 +-------------+--------+-------------------------------------------+-------------+
 ```

-### Importing Branch Protection Rulesets
+### Importing GitHub Rulesets

-This project generates predefined GitHub branch protection rulesets as JSON files in the `.github/rulesets` directory.
+This project generates predefined GitHub rulesets as JSON files in the `.github/rulesets` directory.
 These must be manually applied to your repository.

 #### Prerequisites
 * You need **admin access** to the GitHub repository where you want to import these rulesets.